Lokesh-Bathala/BlinkIT-Data-Analysis-using-SQL/README.md

 1. Import the CSV into your SQL tool (e.g., MySQL, SQL Server, Azure Data Studio)
 2. Run `BlinkIT SQL QUERY.sql`
-3. Optionally, connect Power BI to your SQL engine or use `.csv` directly
-4. Visualize KPIs using cards, bar charts, and pivot tables

 ---

 ## 🧰 Technologies Used

 - SQL Server / MySQL
-- Power BI
 - GitHub for version control
 - Excel/CSV for data source